irmen/cx16shell/README.md

 ## Compiling the shell

-You'll need a very recent Prog8 compiler to build this from source.
+You'll need a very recent Prog8 compiler (11.4 or newer) to build this from source.

 First type ``git submodule update --init`` to fetch the external modules.
 Then just type ``make`` to compile the shell.